Home » Cardiovascular Health » Human Circulatory System » Blood Circulation

 • A severely impaired circulatory system can also lead to paranoia, short term memory loss and confusion

-• Research shows that the best way to improve poor circulation is eating right and exercising
+• Research shows that the best way to is eating right and exercising

 Most of us know that our circulatory system is a crucial part of our physical health.
 Without it, oxygen-rich blood could not reach every part of our bodies.
 Problems with this system can have devastating effects on our body and our physical health.
 However, some of the consequences may be ones you wouldn’t normally think about, such as your mental health.
 Researchers are now showing a strong connection between them, and the evidence is just another reminder why eating right and exercising are the best things you can do for yourself.